cebarks/Rimworld-LinuxMisc/README.md

 **Workshop Item**: [Link will be added after first publish]

-Releases are automatically published to Steam Workshop when new versions are released.
+Releases are automatically published to Steam Workshop when new versions are released (requires manual 2FA approval via Steam Mobile app on first run).

 ### Manual Installation